lsaffel/BSTs3/README.md

 returns True or False if found or not found in tree, and a
 pointer to the node above the node where it was found, if it was found

+maxDepth(root) -> int:
+returns the maximum depth of a binary tree.
+It does not have to be a binary search tree.
+Maximum depth is defined as the number of nodes from the root to the lowest leaf.
+depth of a tree is max of (1 + depth of left side) and (1 + right side depth)